JoepvanDam/data-agent/test/gpt-3.5-turbo-0125/results.md

     }
 }
 ```
-Model just made up a number.
+Again, task error as the model just made up a number.
 Fail.
 Not looking good for gpt-3.5-turbo-0125 if it already failed the first question...
 ---

 ## Question 2